 If «Customer Name»’s request exceeds or partially exceeds the current Fiscal Year Transfer Cap, then «Customer Name» shall notify BPA within ten Business Days after receipt of BPA’s notification whether «Customer Name» will withdraw or proceed with its application.

-If «Customer Name»’s request exceeds or partially exceeds BPA’s forecast of their minimum hourly load for their transfer POD(s), then «Customer Name» shall revise their application within ten Business Days after receipt of BPA’s notification so that the Network Resource does not exceed or partially exceed their minimum load.
+If «Customer Name»’s request exceeds or partially exceeds BPA’s forecast of their minimum hourly load for their transfer POD(s), then «Customer Name» shall revise its application within ten Business Days after receipt of BPA’s notification so that the Network Resource does not exceed or partially exceed its minimum load.

 3.1.3 Obtaining Firm Transmission Service

-Once the Parties have completed the requirements in sections 3.1.1 and 3.1.2 above, BPA shall pursue designation of the Network Resource and request firm transmission service from the Third-Party Transmission Provider.
+Once the Parties have completed the requirements in sections 3.1.1 and 3.1.2 of this exhibit, BPA shall pursue designation of the Network Resource and request firm transmission service from the Third-Party Transmission Provider.
 If the Third-Party Transmission Provider requests from BPA more information than «Customer Name» provided in its completed application form, then the Parties shall obtain and provide such information to the Third-Party Transmission Provider within ten Business Days of the Third-Party Transmission Provider’s request.

-If the Third-Party Transmission Provider indicates that studies are, or construction may be, required to provide firm transmission service for «Customer Name»’s Network Resource, then BPA shall notify «Customer Name» of such studies or construction requirements.
+If the Third-Party Transmission Provider informs BPA that studies are, or construction may be, required to provide firm transmission service for «Customer Name»’s Network Resource, then BPA shall notify «Customer Name» of such studies or construction requirements.
 If, based on such studies or construction, «Customer Name» chooses to withdraw its request, then «Customer Name» shall notify BPA within five Business Days of receiving notice from BPA of such requirements.
-If no notice of withdrawal is received, then BPA shall proceed with firm transmission service acquisition for «Customer Name»’s Network Resource and «Customer Name» shall reimburse BPA for all study and construction related costs the Third-Party Transmission Provider charges to BPA.
+If no notice of withdrawal is received, then BPA shall proceed with firm transmission service acquisition for «Customer Name»’s Network Resource and BPA shall pass through to «Customer Name» all study and construction related costs the Third-Party Transmission Provider charges to BPA.

 BPA shall make reasonable efforts to coordinate with «Customer Name» and the Third-Party Transmission Provider to complete the firm transmission service acquisition process as described in this section 3.1.3.